DevExpress/dotnet-eud/interface-elements-for-web/articles/spreadsheet/data-presentation/filtering.md

 ## Apply a Filter
 To filter column by particular values, click an arrow in the column header and select **Filter by Values...**.
 A dialog box with a list of column values appears.

-Select check boxes to display the corresponding values or clear checkboxes to hide the values.
+Select checkboxes to display the corresponding values or clear checkboxes to hide the values.

 ![EUD_ASPxSpreadsheet_FilteringDialog](../../../images/spreadsheet-data-presentation-filtering-dialog.png)